MHickey2/EssenChelle-Oils/README.md

 ### 7. Blog Page     <a name="blogpage"></a>

 The Blog Page shows a collection of blogs with a spotlight on products being sold on the site.
 The sidebar gives a brief introduction to the blogs.
-There is a link to an accredited site with more comprehensive information on individual essential oils.
+There is a link within the sidebar to an accredited site with more comprehensive information on individual essential oils.
 It also shows the titles for the 5 latest blogs available.

 <br>